JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ### 3. Proposed Solution

+Some trivial solutions can be considered first:

+- Increase the `M_0` to 1250kB.
+This would immediately reduce the min. fee and postpone using the block reward penalty until the network would grow to the point where typical transaction size will be insignificant to functioning of the dynamic formulas.
-Trivial solution would be to increase the `M_0` to 1250kB.
-Another trivial solution would be to make it free to increase the block size for 1 typical transaction size above the median.
-This is actually in the spirit of original CryptoNote formula which gave a 10% increase for free.
-All of the above solutions come with the drawback that they enable some increase for free.
+- Make it penalty-free to increase the block size for a single typical transaction size above the median.
+This would be in the spirit of original CryptoNote design which gave a 10% increase for free.
+It would allow for steady growth while throttling the rate of it.

+Both of the above solutions come with the drawback that they enable some increase for free.

 Current formulas don't facilitate any free increases.
 In the same spirit, the objective of new proposals will be to make the smallest increment feasible while still keeping the network usage rational by preventing free block size expansion.